dikiaap/minimalist/README.md

 colorscheme minimalist
 ```

-This colorscheme also built-in with airline theme.
+This color scheme also built-in with airline theme.
 If you wanna use:

 ```viml
 let g:airline_theme='minimalist'